marubontan/dcraft/README.md

 ```
 For each layer, you can save the data and metadata to several places such as local file system and GCP.

+## Covered Storage and Table
+You can save the metadata and data on several places.
+The list below is the present coverage.

+### Metadata
+* Local File System
+* BigQuery

+### Data
+* Local File System
+* Google Cloud Storage

 ## Example
 Create layer's data.
 There are `create_trusted` and `create_refined` too.